 - Feline Gingivitis

 There may be some soreness during teething4.
-This may effect apparent appetite.
+This may affect apparent appetite.
 Sometimes baby teeth are “retained”.
-Usually baby teeth are reabsorbed when the permanent teeth replace them.
+Usually, baby teeth are reabsorbed when the permanent teeth replace them.
 If not, then the permanent teeth are pushed out of alignment when they erupt causing a bad bite.
 When that happens the baby tooth that remains should be pulled out4.
 Sometimes cats have an abnormal number of teeth.
 If there are too few there are no health issues.
 If too many it may cause overlap and twisting of teeth requiring extraction.
 Incorrect bite: mostly inherited due to jaw growth or retained baby teeth.
 Overshot bite means that the upper jaw is longer than the lower.
 The undershot bite is the opposite.
 There is a third cause of incorrect bite: wry mouth caused by one side of the jaw growing faster than the other.
 The flat faced Persians (“ultra” Persian) tend to have more incorrect bites than other purebred cats.

 Telling a Cat’s Age from their Teeth